pydanny/django-party-pack/docs/index.rst

 Why Sphinxified Django?
 =======================

 Because these are great patterns and tools that beginners should be exposed to right away.
-I've learned them from people I admire most as Django and Python coders.
+I've learned them from people I admire as Django and Python coders.

 As for the name, it was inspired by the wonderful Sphinx project.